ngbolin/Jap2Eng/README.md

 --------------------------------------------------------------------------------------------------------------------------------

 #### Transformer A(dvanced)
-In our second model, we pre-train our Transformer on a separate Japanese to English dataset For pre-training, we will use data from [JParaCrawl](https://www.kecl.ntt.co.jp/icl/lirg/jparacrawl/), the largest publicly available English-Japanese parallel corpus created by NTT.
+In our third model, we pre-train our Transformer on a separate Japanese to English dataset.
+For pre-training, we will use data from [JParaCrawl](https://www.kecl.ntt.co.jp/icl/lirg/jparacrawl/), the largest publicly available English-Japanese parallel corpus created by NTT.
 We create a function, ```preprocess.py``` to extract the first 2 million sentence-pairs, and allocate 99.9% of them for training (and 0.1% for dev).
 Pre-training on a dataset that is different from the JESC should in theory allow our Transformer model to generalize better and faster, and setting the parameter ```num_trials``` to 1 prevents the Pretrained Transformer from being overly fixated on the Pretraining dataset.
 Apart from the use of the Pretrained Transformer, the hyperparameters for TransformerA and TransformerB are largely similar.

 #### Hyperparameters for Pretrained Transformer
 1. batch_size: 16